clux/facemaulers/pcs/hanir.md

 # Hans Irel
 Watchers of the Night with [[faey]] in the [[feywild]].
+Had divine blood.
+Rejected it many years ago when he fell.
+Almost corrupted.
+Mordai figured out who he was in the feywild

 ## Future version
 Aasimar serving under by a God.